hitokiri-mata/katacoda-courses/kubernetes-serverless/riff/step3-install.md

-# Install Riff #

-As you see, your Kubernetes cluster is started.
-Verify it's ready for your use:
+For this scenario, Katacoda has just started a fresh Kubernetes cluster for you.
+Verify it's ready for your use.

 `kubectl cluster-info`{{execute}}